Adan George: Club career

 In July 2020, George signed a two-year contract with Birmingham City, with an option for a third year.
 He made his first-team debut in the opening match of Birmingham's 2020–21 season, playing the whole of the 1–0 defeat at home to Cambridge United in the EFL Cup.
 The Birmingham Mail thought he "showed some impressive hold up play and strength with his back to goal but didn't have much joy when he got turned" in what was a promising debut.
 He made his first appearance in the Football League a week later, as a second-half substitute in the opening match of the Championship season.

 That was his last appearance before joining League Two club Walsall on 16 October on loan until 3 January 2021.
 He was among the substitutes for two league and two cup matches, but remained unused.
 George spent the rest of the season with Birmingham's under-23 team, again helping them achieve runners-up spot in the Professional Development League Northern Section and going on to score both goals in a 2–0 win against Sheffield United U23 to secure the overall title.

 George tore his ACL during pre-season, had surgery in September 2021, and missed the entire season as a result.
 With his contract due to expire, the club offered him a 12-month deal with the option of another year, which he signed.
+He made no more first-team appearances, the club decided not to take up their option, and George was one of 13 professionals released at the end of the 2022–23 season.

+George signed for Southern League Premier Central Division (seventh-tier) club Alvechurch in August 2023.
+He scored five goals from 14 league matches before, on 14 November 2023, moving up a level to National League North club Rushall Olympic.
+After three goals from 7 league matches, he moved up another level on 11 January 2024, signing for National League club FC Halifax Town.